-- a on the front of the player's shirt area not exceeding 350 cm2; - b on the upper arm of both shirt sleeves size not exceeding 80 cm2 on each sleeve; - c on the reverse of the player's shirt below the player's number area not exceeding 200 cm2; - d on the front of the shirt collar (both sides) size not exceeding 40 cm2 each collar; - e on the side panels of the shirt (both sides) size not exceeding 100 cm2each panel: - f where a team wears a singlet style shirt (i.e. no collar) replacement advertisements of size not exceeding 40 cm2 each may be placed near the neckline of the shirt: - g on the back of the player's shorts / skirt / skorts below the waistline area not exceeding 100 cm2; - h on one front leg (opposite the player's number) of the player's shorts / skirt / skorts size not exceeding 80 cm2 each leg. - i on the sides or back of socks size not exceeding 100cm2. - Below the collar on the reverse of the shirt is reserved for FIH use. - k There are no restrictions on the size of the national emblem or name of the team.
+- 1. on the front of the player's shirt area not exceeding 350 cm2; - 2. on the upper arm of both shirt sleeves size not exceeding 80 cm2 on each sleeve; - on the reverse of the player's shirt below the player's number area not exceeding 200 cm2; - 4. on the front of the shirt collar size not exceeding 40 cm2 each collar; - 5. on the side panels of the shirt size not exceeding 100 cm2each panel: - where a team wears a singlet style shirt (i.e. no collar, no sleeves) replacement advertisements of size not exceeding 40 cm2 each may be placed near the neckline of the shirt: